Unofficial Website for Historical Artifacts from the Palace Hotel.

 Below: "One of the famous cafes in the Palace Hotel - noted far and wide for its perfect service and unexcelled cuisine.
 The Palace Hotel is thoroughly modern and up-to-date with steam heat, room telephones, and compressed air cleaning plant.
 Every convenience.
 Moderate prices."

 This fantastic photograph was published in a 1905 San Francisco sightseeing booklet.
-It features the Palm Court set up for dinner with china and silver on the tables and waiters at the ready to serve discerning customers.
-This is the first photograph I've seen (and have) that shows examples of the dinnerware used in the original hotel.
+It features the Courtyard Grill set up for dinner with china and silver on the tables and waiters at the ready to serve discerning customers.
+This is the first photograph I've seen that shows examples of the dinnerware used in the original hotel.

 Some of these images are credited to: thepalacehotel.org, opensfhistory.org, and various internet searches for original photographs.